Where To Drink With Your Out-Of-Town Friends In LA

-The reality is there aren’t any actual bars in Malibu, but Barefoot is as close as you get.
-And after a stressful day of lying around on the beach, you and your bff need a stiff one.
-Barefoot is technically part of the restaurant Duke’s, but its casual vibe, affordable food menu, and umbrella-adorned cocktail drinks mean one thing - it’s way more fun.
+The reality is there aren’t any actual bars in Malibu, but Barefoot is as close as you’ll get.
+And after a stressful day of lying around on the beach, you and your friend need a stiff one.
+Barefoot is technically part of the restaurant Duke’s, but its casual atmosphere, affordable food menu, and umbrella-adorned cocktail drinks mean one thing - it’s way more fun.
 It’s also pretty much entirely outdoors and the ocean is right there.
 Life is good.

 Your brother from Tampa’s version of karaoke is singing loudly in a Buffalo Wild Wings until he gets thrown out.
 Show him the real deal and get him to Max Karaoke in Little Tokyo.
 Located inside a gigantic indoor mall, Max is everything you want in private room karaoke, but we’d be lying if we said it wasn’t known for one thing - BYOB.
 Roll in with a 30-rack of cheap beer or whatever your drink of choice is and employees will graciously turn their backs.
 Just don’t get him kicked out before the night even starts.

 Hosting tip: no one is ever going to turn down a tiki bar outing.
-And while you can really take your pick in Los Angeles, the move when friends are in town is Tonga Hut - the oldest tiki bar still in operation in the city.
-The place isn’t huge, but the big booths somehow always fit the whole crew.
+And while you can really take your pick in Los Angeles, the best choice for visitors is definitely Tonga Hut - the oldest tiki bar still in operation in the city.
+The place is on the smaller side, but the big booths somehow always fit the whole crew.
 The crowd is laid-back, they have a fantastic jukebox, and one or two of those tiki drinks will be all you need to get your night started.

 It doesn’t matter who you are or where you come from, if you’re visiting LA for the first time you have one goal - to lock eyes with a celebrity.
 Quick tip: it won’t happen on one of those terrible celebrity bus tours with made-up addresses.
 It will, however, probably happen at Tower Bar.
-The scene at this classic Sunset Strip bar/restaurant is a perfect blend of old Hollywood types enduring boring pitch meetings and young creatives looking to get a leg up.
-There’s also a whole pool area and a build-your-own-sundae situation you won’t want to miss.
+The scene at this classic Sunset Strip bar/restaurant is a chaotic blend of aging celebrities boozing their way through pitch meetings and young celebrities trying to get photographed.
+There’s also a whole pool area and a build-your-own-sundae situation that you’re obviously getting involved with.

 The Westside has no lack of hotel rooftops, but the reality is most of them are stuffy, expensive, and boring.
 The roof at the Hotel Irwin in Venice can admittedly get a little bro-y at times, but for the most part, you’re able to get right in, find a seat, and watch your childhood neighbor from Minnesota take in a sunset over the ocean for the first time.